The Gauntlet and Grim Hunt

-"The Gauntlet" and "Grim Hunt" are 2009–2010 storylines published by Marvel Comics.
+"The Gauntlet" and "Grim Hunt" are 2009–2010 comic book storylines published by Marvel Comics.
 Despite being more issues, "The Gauntlet" was solicited as leading up to the "Grim Hunt" story, and the two storylines are interconnected.
 Written by The Amazing Spider-Man architects (Mark Waid, Marc Guggenheim, Fred Van Lente and Joe Kelly), "The Gauntlet" is not a strict event or storyline; it is the branding that indicates the direction of Spider-Man's life.
 In effect it is an event similar to Dark Reign only focusing on Spider-Man and his circle.
 "Grim Hunt" directly follows "The Gauntlet" and acts as a sequel of sorts to "Kraven's Last Hunt".
 The storyline received generally positive reviews.

 Premise

 The story features many old Spider-Man villains: Sandman, Electro, Chameleon, Mysterio, Hammerhead, Lizard, Morbius, the Living Vampire and Rhino as well as appearances by Deadpool, Scorpion II, Vulture (Jimmy Natale), and Juggernaut.